badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 The first lines indicate when the action is triggered.
 In this simple case, it is triggered on each push on the branch `main`.

-Then, the jobs part described the steps of the CI.
+Then, the jobs part describes the steps of the CI.
 It runs on a ubuntu image.
 There are three steps,
-    (1) it checkouts the last version of the project for the current branch, (2) it prepares the smalltalkCI tool, and
+    (1) it checks out the last version of the project for the current branch, (2) it prepares the smalltalkCI tool, and
     (3) it runs smalltalkCI on your project for the Pharo64-8.0 image.

 ### A more complex case

-In this section, we see another example with usage of matrix.
-Indeed, you might want to test your project over several pharo version.
+Indeed, you might want to test your project over several pharo versions.
-To do so, we will use GitHub actions matrix.
+In this section, we see another example using GitHub actions matrix:

 {% raw %}